rust-bakery/nom/README.md

 - **is_a!**: will match the longest array containing only bytes of the array provided to the macro
 - **filter!**: will walk the whole array and apply the closure to each suffix until the function fails
 - **take!**: will take as many bytes as the number provided
-- **take_until!**: will take as many bytes as possible until it encounters the provided byte array, and will skip it
+- **take_until!**: will take as many bytes as possible until it encounters the provided byte array, and will leave it in the remaining input
-- **take_until_and_leave!**: will take as many bytes as possible until it encounters the provided byte array, and will leave it in the remaining input
+- **take_until_and_consume!**: will take as many bytes as possible until it encounters the provided byte array, and will skip it
-- **take_until_either!**: will take as many bytes as possible until it encounters one of the bytes of the provided array, and will skip it
+- **take_until_either_and_consume!**: will take as many bytes as possible until it encounters one of the bytes of the provided array, and will skip it
-- **take_until_either_and_leave!**: will take as many bytes as possible until it encounters one of the bytes of the provided array, and will leave it in the remaining input
+- **take_until_either!**: will take as many bytes as possible until it encounters one of the bytes of the provided array, and will leave it in the remaining input

 #### Combining parsers